HolbieWan/Project-_E-commerce_Website_With_Django_and_Vue-/README.md

 In summary, these packages collectively help you build the backend (Django), expose APIs (DRF), ensure security (CORS), manage user authentication (Djoser), handle images (Pillow), and manage payments (Stripe) for your e-commerce project.

+### Axios
+	• is a popular JavaScript library for making HTTP requests from the browser or Node.js, while

+### Bulma
+	• is a modern, open-source CSS framework based on Flexbox for building responsive web interfaces.

 ![alt text](image.png)